WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Atmospheric/BME280/index.md

 #### `event SensorFloatEventHandler TemperatureChanged`

 A `TemperatureChanged` event is raised when the difference between the current and last temperature readings exceed +/- `temperatureChangeNotificationThreshold`.
+The event will return the last reading and the current reading (see [`SensorFloatEventArgs`](/API/Sensors/SensorFloatEventArgs)).

 #### `event SensorFloatEventHandler HumidityChanged`

 A `HumidityChanged` event is raised when the difference between the current and last humidity readings exceed +/- `humidityChangeNotificationThreshold`.
+The event will return the last reading and the current reading (see [`SensorFloatEventArgs`](/API/Sensors/SensorFloatEventArgs)).

 #### `event SensorFloatEventHandler PressureChanged`

 A `PressureChanged` event is raised when the difference between the current and last pressure readings exceed +/- `pressureChangedNotificationThreshold`.
+The event will return the last reading and the current reading (see [`SensorFloatEventArgs`](/API/Sensors/SensorFloatEventArgs)).